jauhararifin/magelang/README.md

 // the main functino should be annotated with @main() annotation.
 // You can call your main function anything you want, as long as it has
 // @main() annotation, it will be treated as a main function.
-//
-// However, in several wasm runtime, this wasn't supported.
-Instead, we need to export the main
-// function as `_start` using `@wasm_export("_start")` to mark it as main function.
 @main()
 fn the_main_function() {
   // use let to define a variable.